OmriArama/tictactoe/server/README.md

-An h1 header
+HOW TO RUN THE PROGRAM:
 ============

-HOW TO RUN THE PROGRAM:

 1. install dependencies
 2. open two clients/terminals